 • Roll your feet naturally heel-to-toe

-Are you experiencing pain while you’re standing or walking?
-Want to make sure your posture is in the right place?
-Spooner Physical Therapy’s team of movement specialists are here to help!
+Are you experiencing pain while standing or walking?
+Do you want to ensure your posture is in the right place?
+Spooner’s team of movement specialists is here to help!

-Learn more about Spine Rehabilitation at Spooner Physical Therapy.
+Learn more about Spine Rehabilitation at Spooner.
 Ready to schedule an appointment?
 Schedule an appointment or complimentary movement screen with a Spooner physical therapist at one of our locations throughout the valley.